History of Gracie Abrams in Timeline

 February 2, 2022: Start of This Is What It Feels Like Tour

-May 2022: Signing Ad Condemning Planned Supreme Court Decision
+May 2022: Signing Ad Condemning Overturning Roe v.
+Wade

-In May 2022, Abrams, along with other musical artists, signed a full-page ad in The New York Times condemning the planned Supreme Court decision to overturn Roe v.
+In May 2022, Gracie Abrams was among 160 musical artists who signed a full-page ad in The New York Times condemning the planned Supreme Court decision to overturn abortion legality established in Roe v.
 Wade.

 May 31, 2022: End of This Is What It Feels Like Tour

-July 2022: Release of T-shirt for Abortion Funds
+July 2022: Release of Limited-Edition T-shirt for Abortion Funds

-In July 2022, Abrams released a limited-edition T-shirt to support the National Network of Abortion Funds, stating her belief in using her platform to amplify experts.
+In July 2022, Gracie Abrams released a limited-edition T-shirt, with all sale proceeds going to the National Network of Abortion Funds.

-In October 2022, Abrams released "Difficult", the lead single to her then-upcoming debut album.
+In October 2022, Gracie Abrams released 'Difficult', the lead single from her then-upcoming debut album.

 February 24, 2023: Release of Debut Album 'Good Riddance'